EveChen/Insight-Project/README.md

 # Project Idea
-A dashboard to see the product features that the users may care about and inversely find other similar products based on the features listed
+A dashboard to lookup the **look-alike** product by matching the input image with other product photos in the same category (using interest point).

+What is the interest point? !https://www.kaggle.com/wesamelshamy/image-feature-extraction-and-matching-for-newbies

 # Tech Stack
 1. AWS S3
 2. Spark
-4. Cassandra:
+4. Cassandra
 5. Flask

 # Data Source